-This study identified numerous changes in both the demographic variables of the perpetrators and the nature of their attacks from Period I to Period 2.
-These included a shift toward older perpetrators, a decreased frequency of attacks at elementary and middle schools and an increased frequency of attacks at high schools and colleges, an increased frequency of perpetrators who were not white male, an increase in the average number of fatalities, an increase in the number of large-scale attacks in higher education, and an increased rate of suicide.
+This study identified numerous changes in both the demographic variables of the perpetrators and the nature of their attacks from Period 1 to Period 2.
+These included a shift toward older perpetrators; a decreased frequency of attacks at elementary and middle schools and an increased frequency of attacks at high schools and colleges; an increased frequency of perpetrators who were not white males; an increase in the average number of fatalities; an increase in the number of large-scale attacks in higher education; and an increased rate of suicide.

-Though the attack at Columbine High School on 20 April 1999 was used as the demarcation point between the two periods, it cannot be known how much this one attack is responsible for the changes cited above.
-To the extent that subsequent perpetrators used Eric Harris and Dylan Klebold, the Columbine attackers, as role models, the shift toward greater magnitude of attacks as well as perpetrator suicide could be a result of imitating Columbine.
-Interestingly, however, the number of large-scale attacks in high schools dropped dramatically from Period I to Period 2.
+Though the attack at Columbine High School on 20 April 1999 was used as the demarcation point between the two periods, it cannot be known how much this one attack is responsible for the changes cited in this paper.
+To the extent that subsequent perpetrators used Eric Harris and Dylan Klebold (the Columbine attackers) as role models, the shift toward greater magnitude of attacks as well as perpetrator suicide could be a result of imitating Columbine.
+Interestingly, however, the number of largescale attacks in high schools dropped dramatically from Period 1 to Period 2.

 In addition, the drastic shift in the racial/ethnic identity of the perpetrators is hard to explain.
 Because some subsequent shooters have viewed Columbine as an example of the downtrodden rising up against their oppressors, this may have resonated with non-white perpetrators who felt victimized by their peers, school personnel, or society at large.
-For example, Seung Hui Cho (Virginia Tech), referred to "we martyrs, like Eric and Dylan," in his manifesto (Cho, 2007).
-Other non-white shooters, including Alvaro Castillo (Orange High School) and Aaron Ybarra (Seattle Pacific University), cited Eric Harris as an influence.
+For example, Seung Hui Cho (the shooter in the 2007 Virginia Tech massacre), referred to "we martyrs, like Eric and Dylan" in his manifesto (Cho, 2007).
+Other non-white shooters, including Alvaro Castillo (responsible for the 2006 Orange High School shootings) and Aaron Ybarra (responsible for the 2014 Seattle Pacific University shootings), cited Harris as an influence.
 None of these, however, cited any racial/ethnic oppression as a factor in their attacks, so the validity of this as a factor remains unknown.

 Another way of conceptualizing the data is to see a shift from a more narrow demographic profile of white perpetrators in their late teens to early adulthood to a broader demographic range including more older shooters (as well as more very young perpetrators) and more non-white attackers.
-This still does not explain the drastic shift in percentages of perpetrators who were white males from Period I to Period 2 (69.4% to 25%, respectively).

-Nor does it explain the result that over the last fifty years white males have been a minority among adult perpetrators (40%), but a majority of juvenile perpetrators (62.1%).
+This still does not explain the drastic shift in percentages of perpetrators who were white males from Period 1 to Period 2 (69.4 percent to 25 percent, respectively); nor does it explain the result that over the last 50 years, white males have been a minority among adult perpetrators (40 percent) but a majority of juvenile perpetrators (62.1 percent).
 The connection between age and racial/ethnic identity is elusive.

 The frequent references in both scholarly sources and journalism to school shooters being primarily white males may be due to two factors.
-Based on the data included here, white males were the majority of school shooters during Period I. Also, for the fifty-year period as a whole, white males constituted the majority of juvenile shooters.
-Some of the earlier studies focused wholly or largely on incidents that occurred during Period I, during which most of the attackers were white males.
-In addition, because many studies were limited to secondary school shooters, they concluded (as did this study) that secondary school shooters were predominantly white males.
-Including a broader range of incidents (i.e., post-secondary school perpetrators) and a fifty-year time period allows for a more nuanced analysis of demographic trends.
+Based on the data included here, white males were the majority of school shooters during Period 1.
+Also, for the 50-year period as a whole, white males constituted the majority of juvenile shooters.
+Some of the earlier studies focused wholly or largely on incidents that occurred during Period 1, during which most of the attackers were white males.
+In addition, because many studies were limited to secondary-school shooters, they concluded (as did this study) that secondary-school shooters were predominantly white males.
+Including a broader range of incidents (i.e., post-secondary-school perpetrators) and a 50-year time period allowed for a more nuanced analysis of demographic trends.